UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 Using a text-based shell might at first seems counter-intuitive, since the reason for creating a shell in the first place was to facilitate user interaction with the computer.
-So now that we have these easy to use graphical user interfaces, why would anyone in their right mind go back to using a text based interface?
+So now that we have these easy to use graphical user interfaces (GUIs), why would anyone in their right mind go back to using a text based interface?

 Well,